Style & Method

-AlMaghrib seminars are intensive in nature; the goal in mind is to teach students within five days more than what they’ve learned in the past five years of personal learning in that specific topic.
+AlMaghrib seminars are intensive in nature; the goal in mind is to teach students within a single/double weekend more than what they have learned in the past five years of personal learning in that specific topic.

 A typical weekend seminar follows this format: